LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

    Predicate will throw an error (e.g. the ``type_error/2`` built-in method).

-The last six values support documenting that some call modes may throw an error or will throw an error **despite the calls complying with the argument types and instantiation modes**.
-As an example, consider the ``open/3`` ISO Prolog built-in predicate.
-We may write:
+The last six values support documenting that some call modes may throw an error or will throw an error **despite the call arguments complying with the expected types and instantiation modes**.
+As an example, consider the ``open/3`` standard predicate:

 ::